-The median age of employees is 46.7 (as at 30 June 2017), however this varies across each department which may be a result of a number of variables.
+The median age of employees is 47 (as at 30 June 2018), however this varies across each department which may be a result of a number of variables.
 Job families vary in anticipated tenure and career opportunities.
 Council is typically a stable employer and length of tenure can reflect the constant and ongoing requirement for employment in a particular area.

 They can also reflect high levels of satisfaction with the types of employment offered by local government and the ability of employees to maintain active career paths and productive longer term employment.
+In comparison, the NSW public Service has 23.9% of its workforce over 55 years compared to Council's 29.28%.